 - To thaw most frozen foods just leave them in the fridge overnight.

 Be Creative with Leftovers

 My husband loves leftovers but can only eat them a day, maybe two days after we had them for dinner.
 It never fails that I forget to portion them out and freeze them, hence the waste.
 So be diligent with making up a couple of meals for you and hubby for lunch, portion out the rest to freeze or get creative.
 There is plenty you can do with pre-cooked meals and ingredients.
-For example, if you roast a chicken and have meat left over, you can make chicken salad sandwiches or a chicken pot pie.
-If you have left over steak, like I do from dinner last night, you can slice it up and have it in your salad, which I will do for lunch today!
+For example, if you roast a chicken and have meat leftover, you can make chicken salad sandwiches or chicken pot pie.
+If you have leftover steak, as I do from dinner last night, you can slice it up and have it in your salad, which I will do for lunch today!
 So many of our leftover items can be added to soups, pizzas, salads and more.
-You just have to look at those leftovers as ingredients in the store and not just”leftovers” Be creative!!
+You just have to look at those leftovers as ingredients in the store and not just” leftovers” Be creative!!